exric10/ab-go/README.md

 The implementation can be found on the ***httpserver*** directory.

-And now, we are going to test the server with `goab` as we did on the last test, just to see if exist difference about executing our own server or execute it on a web server as I did with **Nginx**.
+And now, we are going to test the server with `goab` as we did on the last test, just to see if exist difference about executing our own server or executing it on a web server as I did with **Nginx**.

 ## Results